-The gallium arsenide phosphide is used for the manufacturing of LED which emits red or yellow light for emission.
+Circuit Globe The gallium arsenide phosphide is used for the manufacturing of LED which emits red or yellow light for emission.
 The LED are also available in green, yellow amber and red in colour.

-The simple transistor can be used for off/on of a LED as shown in the figure above.
+LED controlled by a Transistor switch The simple transistor can be used for off/on of a LED as shown in the figure above.
 The base current IB conducts the transistor, and the transistor conducts heavily.
 The resistance RC limits the current of the LED.
 Working of LED The working of the LED depends on the quantum theory.
 The quantum theory states that when the energy of electrons decreases from the higher level to lower level, it emits energy in the form of photons.
 The energy of the photons is equal to the gap between the higher and lower level.